Lou Duva: Rise to fame

-In 1989, he was another triumphant year for Duva and Main Events, when Whitaker, Darrin Van Horn and Puerto Rico's John John Molina crowned themselves champions, adding to the Main Events line of world champion boxers.
+In 1989 Whitaker, Darrin Van Horn and Puerto Rico's John John Molina crowned themselves champions, adding to the Main Events line of world champion boxers.

 Holyfield gave Main Events another championship, when he knocked out Buster Douglas in three rounds to win the world heavyweight title with Duva as his co trainer along with George Benton.

 After that, Duva attained mainstream fame, appearing in cameos at different television series and even visiting the "Late Night with David Letterman" show as a guest.
 He also acted as wrestler Rowdy Roddy Piper's trainer at the World Wrestling Federation's WrestleMania 2 pay-per-view in 1986; coincidentally, Duva was a distant cousin to WWF manager "Captain" Lou Albano, who had instigated the story line involving Piper.
 In 1992, Eddie Hopson became Duva's 13th world champion.

-In 1996, Dan Duva (his son) died of cancer and his widow, Kathy, became chairman of the Board and Dan's brother, Dino Duva, became president.
-After four years Dino left the company and Kathy Duva became the chief executive officer.
+In 1996, Dan died of cancer.
+His widow, Kathy, became chairman of the Board and Dan's brother, Dino Duva, became president.
+After four years Dino left the company and Kathy became the chief executive officer.
 Dino went on to form Duva Boxing.

-Lou has worked with such other former or future world champions as Michael Moorer and Arturo Gatti among others.
+Duva has worked with such other former or future world champions as Michael Moorer and Arturo Gatti among others.
 On the night of the infamous riot after the first Andrew Golota-Riddick Bowe bout, Duva was lifted out of the ring on a stretcher after his defibrillator went off.
 He was found out to be ok after testing was done to his heart later that night.

-For a period during the 1980s Duva was involved in a restaurant named "Lou Duva's Seafood Grille and Sports Club " in Totowa, New Jersey.
+For a period during the 1980s Duva was involved in a restaurant named "Lou Duva's Seafood Grille and Sports Club" in Totowa, New Jersey.

 Duva was inducted into the International Boxing Hall Of Fame in 1998 and lived in Wayne, New Jersey, just a few miles from where his family once lived in Paterson, New Jersey.
-Duva remained active as an advisor and manager for a few select fighters and is also involved in his son Dino's company, Duva Boxing.
+Duva remained active as an advisor and manager for a few select fighters and was also involved in his son Dino's company, Duva Boxing.
 He was an outspoken advocate of fighter's rights and of helping inner city kids get "off the streets and into the ring".

 Duva died of natural causes on March 8, 2017, after a period of declining health.